wp-plugins/mycurator/README.txt

 * Attribution to the original article is automatically inserted into the curated post.
 * After training, you will typically see only 5 to 10 good articles out of 100 read by MyCurator.
 * Training is simple with a click of a thumbs up or thumbs down on each article.
+* MyCurator finds articles in any language, and all posts are in the native language of your blog.
 * Works with any RSS source of articles including Google alerts, blogs, news feeds even twitter searches.
 * Targeted news feeds and twitter searches can be created with MyCurator from within WordPress.
 * You can choose to automatically have the good articles posted to a specific category on your blog.